canerigus/CRUD-App/README.md

-# Typescript-Authentication Demo With JWT & Session
+# Typescript-Authentication Demo CRUD App With JWT & Session & Cloudinary API

 ## Description
 This project is a CRUD APP with basic authentication demo using JWT and image uploads with cloudinary API.
 You can register, login, CRUD your profile and see other community members.
 At first a default profile pic is given to every user.
 Every user then can upload a profile pic and change it anytime as well as their information.